Working with source code

 If you need just to highlight your braces, place the caret immediately after the block closing brace/bracket or before the block opening brace/bracket.

-You can quickly locate all occurrences of the selected element in a file, make multiple selection, or select the next or the previous occurrences.
+You can quickly locate all occurrences of the selected element in a file, make a multiple selection, or select the next or the previous occurrences.

 Alternatively, keeping Shift+Alt pressed, double-click or drag over the text you want to add to the selection.